Professor of Education

 - The faculty and students approach the process from a shared philosophical perspective based on the awareness that “the world is broken, and, out of gratitude for all that God has given us, we are called to an important task.”

-That flexibility and responsiveness is part of Boerman-Cornell’s teaching philosophy.
-He believes that “students have amazing capabilities.
+Boerman-Cornell’s teaching philosophy is that his students “....have amazing capabilities.
 My job is to equip them with what they need, to challenge them to pursue that knowledge, to guide them along the way, and to know when to get out of the way and let them run with it.”

 Boerman-Cornell and his wife, Amy, live in South Holland, Illinois, with their two daughters, Kathryn and Frances.
 The family attends Hope Christian Reformed Church in Oak Forest, Illinois.
 In addition to his enjoyment of reading, he finds time for snowshoeing, biking, hiking, camping, and traveling.
 During the summer, he and a group of friends compete in—and often win—sand sculpture contests.